Archive for March 16th, 2008

 Patriarch Aleksei Prays for the Repose of the Soul of Metropolitan Laurus

-Patriarch Aleksei II of Moscow and all Russia expressed his condolences in connection with the recent death of Metropolitan Laurus, the Primate of the Russian Orthodox Church Outside of Russia.
-“We pray that the soul of the newly-departed Metropolitan Laurus shall find rest in the heavenly mansions”, the patriarch said in a telephone conversation with Archbishop Mark of Berlin and all Germany, the second deputy chairman of the Holy Synod of the ROCOR.
+Patriarch Aleksei Rediger of Moscow and all the Russias expressed his condolences in connection with the recent death of Metropolitan Laurus Škurla, the First Hierarch of the Russian Orthodox Church Outside of Russia.
+“We pray that the soul of the newly-departed Metropolitan Laurus shall find rest in the heavenly mansions”, the patriarch said in a telephone conversation with Archbishop Mark Arndt of Berlin and all Germany, the second deputy chairman of the Holy Synod of the ROCOR.
 The press service of the Moscow Patriarchate reported that His Holiness expressed his deep and sincere condolences to the Holy Synod, clergy, and faithful of the ROCOR in regards to the recent passing of its Primate.
 He also noted the prominent role of Metropolitan Laurus in the restoration of the canonical unity of the Russian Orthodox Church after decades of tragic separation in the 20th century due to the consequences of the Red victory in the civil war.

 Interfax-Religion